cp4r3z/adventofcode-2023/README.md

 Brute force solution found on the day, but a performant solution took... a long time.
 Involves Intervals, for which a common module was built with unit tests.
-The solution Intersection of Intervals into a tree structure, and then traversing for a min value.
+The solution involves an "Intersection of **Intervals**" into a tree-LIKE graph, and then traversing for a min value.

+## Day 11

+**Grid2D** with Manhattan distances.
+The main difficulty was debugging the "universe expansion" OBO errors.

 # Setup